aufkrawall/pybecrasher/README.md

 Instead of compiling actual game assets, the script generates **synthetic HLSL shaders**:
 * **Shaders:** These shaders mix **Floating Point (AVX/FMA)** and **Integer (Bitwise/ALU)** instructions in parallel.
 * **Complexity:** Shaders utilize massive loop counts (up to 1,000,000 steps) and `#unroll` directives to force the compiler to generate huge instruction streams, maximizing the time the CPU spends in "User Mode" doing math.
 * **Randomization:** Shaders for variable and steady modes are constantly randomy generated and unique.
 This (hopefully) thrashes the CPU branch predictor and prevents the OS from caching the compilation result effectively.
+Causes a few hundred KB/s storage writes in variable and steady mode.
 * **Why it is only a partial shader compile load:** This test employs frontend compiling (HLSL to DXIL/IR), whereas the GPU driver performs the backend compiling (DXIL to GPU ISA).
 This is as close as we can get to real-world loads, and hopefully should work well enough.

 ### 3. Architecture: Bypassing the Python Bottleneck